-This software extracts the orbits from NEOCP and PCCP objects and create an orbit file, that can be used by the planetarium program GUIDE program to show all objects in the "error scatter" mode.
-Note, that all objects are in one file, so you don't need to select for each object a seperate file.
+This software extracts the orbits from NEOCP and PCCP objects and creates an orbit file, that can be used by the planetarium program GUIDE program to show all objects in the "error scatter" mode.
+Note, that all objects are in one file, so you don't need to select for each object a separate file.

 If you use other planetarium programs, just try to use the orbits.all file as mpcorb.dat (or the sum of both, see paragraph above).
 Some users told me, that it works.

 The program is freeware at the moment.
-I take no guarantee for anything.
+I make no guarantee for anything.
 You use it at your own risk.
-It's a Windows command line program.
+It's a Windows command-line program.

 You start the program by typing

-At first start or start after a long time, there are some output from the download program and it needs some time.
+At first start or start after a long time, there is some output from the download program and it needs some time.

-If you start with the option nokill (get-cp-orbits.exe nokill), the program will not delete the files for the objects gone frome the NEOCP list.
+If you start with the option nokill (get-cp-orbits.exe nokill), the program will not delete the files for the objects gone from the NEOCP list.

 The program wget.exe from the ZIP file will be used to get the data from MPC.
 So don't erase it...ü>